Coty: 1900s–1920s

 Coty was founded by François Coty in Paris in 1904.
 The brand's first fragrance, La Rose Jacqueminot, was launched the same year and was packaged in a bottle designed by Baccarat.
+Said to have been "obsessed" with the idea of creating fragrances presented them in the perfect bottle Coty signifcantly marked the modern perfume age with innovation of packaging techniques.

 L'Origan was launched in 1905; according to The Week, the perfume "started a sweeping trend throughout Paris" and was the first example of "a fine but affordable fragrance that would appeal both to the upper classes and to the less affluent, changing the way scents were sold forever".
-Following its early successes, Coty was able to open its first store in 1908 in Paris' Place Vendôme.
-Soon after, Coty began collaborating with French glass designer René Lalique to create custom fragrance bottles, labels, and other packaging materials, launching a new trend in mass-produced fragrance packaging.
+Following its early successes, Coty was able to open its first store in 1908 in Paris' Place Vendôme. next to glass designer René Lalique.
+Soon after, Coty began collaborating Lalique to create custom fragrance bottles, labels, and other packaging materials, launching a new trend in mass-produced fragrance packaging.
+Coty had Lalique design mini perfume bottles and was the first to introduce the concept of the tester bottle.

 Coty also established a "Perfume City" in the suburbs of Paris during the early 1910s to handle administration and fragrance production; the site was an early business supporter of female employees and offered benefits including child care.

 The company began its global expansion in the early 1910s, first in London and New York.
 Coty established U.S. headquarters at 714 Fifth Avenue in New York City, and commissioned Lalique to design pressed glass panels for the building's façade windows, which were installed in 1912.
 Coty remained headquartered in the building until 1941.
 The structure was later given landmark status by the New York City Landmarks Preservation Commission during the 1980s for its custom windows.

 Coty began selling other beauty products including face and body powders in the 1910s, and launched one of its most successful fragrances, Chypre, in 1917.
 The company's products gained more attention in the United States as World War I soldiers started returning from France with gifts for loved ones.
 During the 1920s, Coty launched more than fifteen new fragrances and expanded into Germany, Italy, Spain, and Switzerland.
 Coty, Inc. was formed in New York in 1922, and became a publicly traded company in 1925.